JGoodwillieV/GoodSwim/TEAM_RECORDS_FEATURE_SUMMARY.md

 ## Summary

-The team records feature is a powerful addition to StormTracker that:
+The team records feature is a powerful addition to GoodSwim that:
 - ✅ Displays team records alongside official standards
 - ✅ Motivates swimmers with relevant, achievable goals
 - ✅ Preserves team history and honors record holders